andrewrk/node-fd-slicer/README.md

 ##### 'close'

 Emitted when fd-slicer closes the file descriptor due to `autoClose`.
+Never emitted if created from a buffer.